princeton-nlp/CoFiPruning/README.md

 ## Overview

-We propose a CoFiPruning, a task-specific, structured pruning approach (**Co**arse and **Fi**ne-grained Pruning) and show that structured pruning can achieve highly compact subnetworks and obtain large speedups and competitive accuracy as distillation approaches, while requiring much less computation.
+We propose CoFiPruning, a task-specific, structured pruning approach (**Co**arse and **Fi**ne-grained Pruning) and show that structured pruning can achieve highly compact subnetworks and obtain large speedups and competitive accuracy as distillation approaches, while requiring much less computation.
 Our key insight is to jointly prune coarse-grained units (e.g., self-attention or feed-forward layers) and fine-grained units (e.g., heads, hidden dimensions) simultaneously.
 Different from existing works, our approach controls the pruning decision of every single parameter by multiple masks of different granularity.
 This is the key to large compression, as it allows the greatest flexibility of pruned structures and eases the optimization compared to only pruning small units.

 ![](figures/main_figure.png)

 ## Model List

 Our released models are listed as following.
 You can download these models with the following links.
 We use a batch size of 128 and V100 32GB GPUs for speedup evaluation.
-We show F1 score for SQuAD and accuracy score for GLUE datasets.
+We show F1 score for SQuAD and accuracy score for GLUE datasets. `s60` denotes that the sparsity of the
 |  model name | task | sparsity | speedup | score |
 |:------|:--------:|:--------:|:-------:|:-----:|
 |  [princeton-nlp/CoFi-MNLI-s60](https://huggingface.co/princeton-nlp/CoFi-MNLI-s60) | MNLI |  60.2% | 2.1 ×| 85.3 |